algosup/2022-2023-project-1-smart-signage-Project-8-group/Documents/Technical_specifications.md

 ---

 Reads the input from the ZMCT103C module to learn if the LEDs are powered by an outlet or not.
-ZMCT103C outputs are in terms of mA (floats).
+ZMCT103C outputs are in terms of mA (type float).
+In our case the output should be around 0.25A under power.

 | isConnectedToPower() |
 | ----------- |